Skip to content

 Listening to patients, staff, and stakeholders

-We are actively engaging with patients, staff, and stakeholders as we continue to develop these proposals, and no final decisions have been made.
+We will actively engage with patients, staff, and stakeholders as we continue to develop these proposals, and no final decisions have been made.

 We fully appreciate the current service provided on Chartwell ward is highly regarded by local people, and we are grateful to staff on the ward for the care they provide.